New Releases by Edward Gibbon

 The History of the Decline and Fall of the Roman Empire, Vol. 1 was written by legendary author Edward Gibbon and is widely considered to be one of the greatest books of all time.
 This great classic will surely attract a whole new generation of readers.
 For many, The History of the Decline and Fall of the Roman Empire, Vol. 1 is required reading for various courses and curriculums.
 And for others who simply enjoy reading timeless pieces of classic literature, this gem by Edward Gibbon is highly recommended.
 Published by Classic Books International and beautifully produced, The History of the Decline and Fall of the Roman Empire, Vol. 1 would make an ideal gift and it should be a part of everyone''s personal library.

-The Decline and Fall of the Roman Empire (Edited and Abridged)
+The History of the Decline and Fall of the Roman Empire, Vol. 2

-The Decline and Fall of the Roman Empire (Edited and Abridged)
+The History of the Decline and Fall of the Roman Empire, Vol. 2

 The History of the Decline and Fall of the Roman Empire